achliopa/udemy_SolidworksCSWA_CSWP_CSWPA-DT/readme.md

 	* change width
 	* find new weight
 * plan of implementation: rect => extrude boss => draft => hole wiz => shell => extrude cut
-* to make holes symmetric and equally spaced i do linnear pattern. then select scenter of first, center of last and centerline and use symmetric rel
+* to make holes symmetric and equally spaced i do linnear pattern. then select center of first, center of last and centerline and use symmetric rel

 ## Section 3 - Features Bundle #2